downtowngr/mantle/README.md

 This should allow an administrator of Pearl to determine which source provides the best information per location.
 For example, Facebook may provide the most accurate business information for Founders, while Foursquare provides the best data for Bartertown.

+Mantle provides a standard interface to data per content section provided by a variety of outside services.

 ## Location

 Location API returns a standardized JSON object of business information pulled from one of several difference services.
 The request must specify what service to pull from in the path.
 Currently, the services avaiable are Facebook and Foursquare, identified as `facebook` and `foursquare`, respectively.